-- (1) All investments valued using unobservable inputs (Level 3), unless otherwise noted. - (2) All investments valued by Capitala Finance Corp.'s (the "Company") board of directors. - (3) All debt investments are income producing, unless otherwise noted.
-Equity and warrant investments are non-income producing, unless otherwise noted. - (4) Percentages are based on net assets of \$121,301 as of March 31, 2021. - (5) The Company generally acquires its investments in private transactions exempt from registration under the Securities Act of 1933, as amended (the "Securities Act").
-These investments are generally subject to certain limitations on resale, and may be deemed to be "restricted securities" under the Securities Act. - (6) The maturity date of the original investment has been extended. - (7) Non-accrual investment. - (8) 1.0% interest rate payable in cash.
-9.0% interest rate payable in cash or paid-in-kind at borrower's election.
-The borrower is currently paying all interest in cash. - (9) 9.0% interest rate payable in cash.
-2.0% interest rate payable in cash or paid-in-kind at borrower's election.
+- (1) All investments valued using unobservable inputs (Level 3), unless otherwise noted. - (2) All investments valued by the Logan Ridge Finance Corporation's (the "Company") board of directors. - (3) All debt investments are income producing, unless otherwise noted.
+Equity and warrant investments are non-income producing, unless otherwise noted. - (4) Percentages are based on net assets as of June 30,2021. - (5) The Company generally acquires its investments in private transactions exempt from registration under the Securities Act of 1933, as amended (the "Securities Act").
+These investments are generally subject to certain limitations on resale, and may be deemed to be "restricted securities" under the Securities Act. - (6) The maturity date of the original investment has been extended. - (7) Non-accrual investment. - (8) 1.0% of interest rate payable in cash.
+9.0% of interest rate payable in cash or paid-in-kind at borrower's election.
+The borrower is currently paying all interest in cash. - (9) 9.0% of interest rate payable in cash.
+2.0% of interest rate payable in cash or paid-in-kind at borrower's election.
 The borrower is currently paying all interest in cash. - (10) The cash rate equals the approximate current yield on our last-out portion of the unitranche facility. - (11) The investment has a \$1.0 million unfunded commitment. - (12) The investment has a \$3.5 million unfunded commitment. - (13) The investment has been exited or sold.
 The residual value reflects estimated earnout, escrow, or other proceeds expected post-closing. - (14) The investment has a \$3.0 million unfunded commitment. - (15) The investment has a \$1.3 million unfunded commitment. - (16) Investment is valued using observable inputs (Level 1).
-The stock of the company is traded on the NASDAQ Capital Market under the ticker "USWS." - (17) The equity investment is income producing, based on rate disclosed. - (18) 15.0% interest rate payable in cash or paid-in-kind at borrower's election.
-The borrower is currently paying all interest in cash.
+The stock of the company is traded on the NASDAQ Capital Market under the ticker "USWS." - (17) The equity investment is income producing, based on rate disclosed. - (18) 15.0% of interest rate payable in cash or paid-in-kind at borrower's election.